Gympie Road

 Gympie Road is a major road in the northern suburbs of Brisbane, Queensland, Australia.
-The road forms part of the main road route from the Brisbane Central Business District (CBD) to the northern suburbs, Sunshine Coast and east coast of Queensland.
+The road forms part of the main road route from the Brisbane central business district to the northern suburbs and Sunshine Coast.

 Gympie Road is designated A3 from Lutwyche Road, Kedron to the Gympie Arterial Road, Bald Hills.
-The road then continues as State Route 58 to Dayboro Road, Petrie.
+The road then continues as State Route 58 to Dayboro Road, Petrie, in the City of Moreton Bay.